-Rajasthan is a blend of timeless beauty and great history.
-It is famous for the majestic forts, beautifully carved temples and decorated havelis, which were built by kings and rulers of the state.
+Rajasthan is a blend of eternal beauty and legendary history.
+It is famous for the majestic forts, grand palaces, beautifully carved temples and frescoed havelis, which were built by kings, rulers, and rich merchants of the state.
 It is also known for its traditional and colorful art.
-The block prints, tie and dye prints, Bagaru prints, Sanganer prints, Zari embroidery are major export products from Rajasthan.
+In the fabric industry, the block prints, tie and dye prints, Bagaru prints, Sanganer prints, and Zari embroidery are major export products from Rajasthan.
 One of the world's oldest mountain ranges, the Aravalli Range, cradles the only hill station of Rajasthan, Mount Abu, also the rocky range of Amber, hilly range of Mewar, river basin of Bharatpur and fertile Aravali range gives the topography of the state a unique look.
 It is perhaps the most tribally diverse, artistically decorative, architecturally magnificent and regal in India.

-Encompassing most of the area of the large, inhospitable Great Indian Thar Desert, Rajasthan is the largest state of India having 32 districts: Ajmer, Alwar, Banswara, Baran, Barmer, Bhilwara, Bikaner, Bharatpur, Bundi, Chittorgarh, Churu, Dausa, Dholpur, Dungarpur, Ganganagar, Hanumangarh, Jaipur, Jaisalmer, Jalore, Jhalawar, Jhunjhunu, Jodhpur, Karauli, Kota, Nagaur, Pali, Rajsamand, Sawai Madhopur, Sikar, Sirohi, Tonk and Udaipur.
+Encompassing most of the area of the large, dry, and arid Great Indian Thar Desert, Rajasthan is the largest state of India having 32 districts: Ajmer, Alwar, Banswara, Baran, Barmer, Bhilwara, Bikaner, Bharatpur, Bundi, Chittorgarh, Churu, Dausa, Dholpur, Dungarpur, Ganganagar, Hanumangarh, Jaipur, Jaisalmer, Jalore, Jhalawar, Jhunjhunu, Jodhpur, Karauli, Kot,a, Nagaur, Pali, Rajsamand, Sawai Madhopur, Sikar, Sirohi, Tonk and Udaipur.